Tuborg Brewery: Advertisement

-In 1990 Tuborg launched their annual Christmas brew on the second Wednesday in November, with the marketing term "J-day"; "snestorm" (blizzard) and "snefald" (snowfall) are also used.
+In 1990, Tuborg launched their annual Christmas brew on the second Wednesday in November, with the marketing term "J-day"; "snestorm" (blizzard) and "snefald" (snowfall) are also used.
 'J' stands for Jul (Christmas) or julebryg (Christmas brew).
 Similarly, there is a P-day for påskebryg (Easter brew).
 In 1999, J-day moved to the first Friday in November.
 Traffic police laid out an alcohol control plan for that evening.
 In 2009 J-day was moved again to the last Friday in October, but in 2010 it returned to the first Friday in November.

+In 2022, Tuborg collaborated with Chinese rappers in a project called "Why Not!".

 Sponsorships

 In 2008, Tuborg announced a sponsorship deal with Reading and Leeds music festivals to become their exclusive Official Beer Partner, a position held in previous years by Carling.
 In 2009, it also arranged an exclusive deal with The Download festival to be the official beer and have a dedicated stage named after the beer.

 Tuborg also sponsors the Tuborg Image Awards, an annual music award presentation that takes place in Nepal.